nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 07 - Corinne's Fall.md

 ### Scene 4: The Join

 - **Key Event:** Faced with abandonment, Corinne agrees to follow the group, carrying part of their equipment to earn her share of water.
-  - _Character Defining Moment:_ **Angelica Vance** — Shows a cold kind of mercy, giving Corinne a heavy bag to carry instead of leaving her to die.
+  - _Character Defining Moment:_ **Angelica Ward** — Shows a cold kind of mercy, giving Corinne a heavy bag to carry instead of leaving her to die.
-  - _Key Dialog:_ **Angelica Vance:** "You want a future?
+  - _Key Dialog:_ **Angelica Ward:** "You want a future?
 Carry the batteries.
 That's your ticket.
 No work, no walk."

 ---

 _Summarized from Book 4 source material._